 Small island states, relative to their land mass, have vast ocean resources at their disposal – presenting a huge opportunity to boost their economic growth and tackle unemployment, food insecurity and poverty.
 Yet they also have the most to lose from the degradation of marine resources.

 of global trade by volume is carried by sea.

 million jobs world-wide are linked to fisheries.

 of crude oil production will come from offshore fields by 2025

 of fish for human consumption is provided by aquaculture

-Kenya will champion an Action Group on developing an integrated approach to the Blue Economy, pushing for the sustainable use of ocean resources for economic growth, improved livelihoods and ocean ecosystem health.
+Antigua and Barbuda and Kenya are championing an Action Group on developing an integrated approach to the Blue Economy, pushing for the sustainable use of ocean resources for economic growth, improved livelihoods and ocean ecosystem health.

 This Action Group encourages better stewardship of ‘blue’ resources through actions such as:

 - collaboration between Commonwealth countries to exchange successful strategies, information, knowledge and best practices;

 - facilitating the deployment of new technologies and innovations to create and drive environmentally-compatible industries;